itsmoeenahmad/AI-Therapist/README.md

 5. Deploy

 Notes:
-- Make sure the secret value includes the full URL with `https://` or `http://`.
-Streamlit will expose this value to the app as an environment variable.
 - Do NOT hardcode the live backend URL in the repository.
 Use Streamlit secrets (or platform env vars) instead.

 ---